Graduate Teaching Opportunities

 An after-school science program for 2nd - 5th graders.
 Volunteer graduate and undergraduate students at Stanford University help develop and teach the programs.

-English for Foreign Students (Language Center) hires grad students to tutor visiting international high school and undergrad students.
-The program runs from mid-June and mid-August.
-For more information, please click to contact Kristopher Geda.
+English for Foreign Students (Language Center) has hired grad students to tutor visiting international high school and undergrad students in the past, and hopes to do so again in Summer 2021.
+The program would run from mid-June and mid-August.
+For more information, please contact Kristopher Geda.